-THE PANHANDLE THROUGH WEDNESDAY NIGHT.
-OUTLOOK.
-A STRONG LOW AND
+THROUGH SUNDAY NIGHT.
+A STRONG DEVELOPING GALE FORCE LOW WILL

-Thursday: NE wind 10 to 15 kt.
-Rain.
+- Tuesday ENE wind 5 to 10 kt.
+A chance of rain.
 Seas 1 ft or less.

-Friday: SW wind 10 to 15 kt.
-Rain.
+- Wednesday Night NE wind 5 to 10 kt.
+A chance of snow.
 Seas 1 ft or less.

 This forecast is for a single location.
 For safety concerns, mariners should be aware of the weather over a larger area.

-(2) The forecast conditions at a particular point may not exceed the criteria of a Small Craft Advisory, Gale, Storm etc.
+The forecast conditions at a particular point may not exceed the criteria of a Small Craft Advisory, Gale, Storm etc.